lonkamikaze/bsda2/bsda_obj.md

 ### 9.1.
 Object Type Checks

-This block documents the use of the static type checking method created by the `bsda:obj:createClass()` and `bsda:obj:createInterface()` function below.
+This section documents the use of the static type checking method created by the `bsda:obj:createClass()` and `bsda:obj:createInterface()` function below.

 The type checking method `isInstance()` takes an argument string and checks